12 April 2018

 The Plants of Sudan and South Sudan.
 An annotated checklist

 Darbyshire, I., Vollesen, K. and Ensermu K. (2010).

 In: H. Beentje (ed.)
 Flora of Tropical East Africa.
 Royal Botanic Gardens, Kew.
 470 pp.

 Tropical Important Plant Areas (TIPAs)

-Identifying and mapping Tropical Important Plant Areas in seven countries by 2020.
+Identifying and mapping Tropical Important Plant Areas in critical sites for plant conservation across the tropics.